russross/blackfriday/ietf/example-rfc.md

 The DS Resource Record [@RFC3658,i] is published in parent zones to distribute a cryptographic digest of one key in a child's DNSKEY RRset.
-With the DS published, a zone sets expectations for a validator.
-In particular a digest of the DNSKEY, the algorithm used for signature of the DNSKEY and the type of authenticated denial of existence used.
+With the DS _published_, a zone sets expectations for a validator.
+In particular a digest of the **DNSKEY**, *the* algorithm used for signature of the DNSKEY and the type of authenticated denial of existence used.

 When NSEC3 [@RFC5155,n] was ....